Modified string method for finding minimum energy path: Illustrative Examples

 \subsection{Ad-atom diffusion on (111) surface of Cu}

-Next, we use the optimization-based string method to find the MEP of rare events taking place in nature.
-As an example we study the diffusion of an ad-atom on the $\{$111$\}$ surface of copper.
+Next, we use the optimization-based string method to find the MEP corresponding to rare events taking place in nature.
+As an example, we study the diffusion of an ad-atom on the $\{$111$\}$ surface of copper.
 The $\{$111$\}$ surface is used as it has lowest surface energy in Cu.
-The interatomic interactions are modeled using embedded atom method (EAM) potential developed by Mishin et al.$\cite{MishinMPVK01}$ This potential has been successfully employed to study defects in Cu.$\cite{ZhuLSLG08, ZhuLSKS07}$
+The inter-atomic interactions are modeled using embedded atom method (EAM) potential developed by Mishin et al.$\cite{MishinMPVK01}$

-On a pure $\{$111$\}$ surface there are multiple local potential energy minimum sites.
+On a pure $\{$111$\}$ surface there are multiple sites at which the potential energy is locally minimum.
 One of them is the face center cubic (fcc) hollow site and the other being the hexagonal close-packed (hcp) hollow site.
-Fcc and hcp crystals differ by the way different $\{$111$\}$ planes are stacked on top of each other.
 In a fcc crystal, a set of three $\{$111$\}$ planes forms the stacking sequence while in hcp a set of two $\{$111$\}$ planes forms the stacking sequence.
 Hence, an ad-atom occupying a surface site which corresponds to fcc (hcp) stacking is called fcc (hcp) hollow site.

-The simulation cell contains 512 atoms with cell dimensions of 37.57$\times$20.45$\times$17.71 ${\rm\AA^{3}}$.
-The cell axes are along the [111], [1$\bar{1}$0] and [11$\bar{2}$] directions.
+The simulation cell contains 512 atoms with cell dimensions of 37.57$\times$20.45$\times$17.71 ${\rm\AA^{3}}$ and cell axes parallel to [111], [1$\bar{1}$0] and [11$\bar{2}$] directions.
 Periodic boundary conditions are imposed along the [1$\bar{1}$0] and [11$\bar{2}$] directions and free surface conditions are imposed along the [111] direction.
 The end points of the string are configurations with ad-atoms in hcp hollow sites separated by about 10 $\rm\AA$ on the (111) surface.